Indigenous peoples of the Pacific Northwest Coast: Haida

 The Haida people (/ˈhaɪdə/ HY-də) are well known as skilled artisans of wood, metal and design.
 They have also shown much perseverance and resolve in the area of forest conservation.
-The vast forests of cedar and spruce where the Haida make their home are on pre-glacial land, which is believed to be almost 14,000 years old.
+The vast forests of cedar and spruce where the Haida make their home are on pre-glacial land, which is believed, according to a theory held by Quentin Mackie, an archaeologist from the University of Victoria to be almost 14,000 years old.
 The Haida were widely known for their art and architecture, both of which focused on the creative embellishment of wood.
 They decorated utilitarian objects with depictions of supernatural and other beings in a highly conventionalized style.

 Haida communities located in Prince of Wales Island, Alaska and Haida Gwaii, British Columbia (previously referred to as the Queen Charlotte Islands) also share a common border with other Indigenous peoples, such as the Tlingit and the Tsimshian.
 The Haida were also famous for their long-distance raiding and slaving, going often to California for trading.